Friday, November 30, 2012

 How/why did you start to write?

 My writing career essentially began when I decided one year to write a children’s story for each of my daughters for Christmas.
-I wrote a story with them as the main character, printed them out, tied them in a red ribbon and gave them to the girls.
+I wrote a story with them as the main characters, printed them out, tied them in a red ribbon and gave them to the girls.
 Thinking I might like to write for children I took a creative writing class at the local community college.
 I quickly realized I wasn’t interested in children’s writing.

 But I was enjoying the course and I liked the idea of being a writer so decided to try my hand at a few short stories and eventually a novel.
 Mysteries, of course, because that’s what I like to read.